hamelsmu/k8s-slackbot-python/README.md

 ### Setting up permissions

-The following sections in [controller-permissions.yml](./controller-permissions.yml):
+The permissions for our app are defined in the following sections of [controller-permissions.yml](./controller-permissions.yml):

 - **`ServiceAccount`**: this is an account that is allowed to access the Kubernetes API.
 You usually don't use this when deploying apps on Kubernetes unless you are creating tools for Kubernetes (like we are)
 - **`Role`**: this specifies the permissions of the role, which will be a `ServiceAccount` due to the `RoleBinding`